Liquidity Services Retains Three Part Advisors for Investor Relations Services

 BETHESDA, Md., Jan.
-10, 2022 (GLOBE NEWSWIRE) -- Liquidity Services (NASDAQ:LQDT), a leading global commerce company providing trusted marketplace platforms that power the circular economy, announced today it has retained Three Part Advisors, LLC, a rapidly growing, full-service investor relations (“IR”) consulting firm.
+10, 2022 (GLOBE NEWSWIRE) -- Liquidity Services (LQDT, Financial), a leading global commerce company providing trusted marketplace platforms that power the circular economy, announced today it has retained Three Part Advisors, LLC, a rapidly growing, full-service investor relations (“IR”) consulting firm.

 Bill Angrick, CEO and Chairman of the Board of Liquidity Services, said, “Our strong results during the past year demonstrate that our platform is ideally suited to power the growth of the $100 Billion+ circular economy.
 As the world seeks to be a better steward of the environment, we look forward to continuing to work closely with our customers and stakeholders on our mission to Build a Better Future for Surplus.